solomka385/solomka385/README.md

 # 👋 Hi there!
 I'm Alexey Sushentsev

-I'm a passionate Data Analyst and BI Developer from Moscow, Russia, with 3+ years of experience in building end-to-end data solutions.
+I'm a passionate Data Analyst and Data Engineer from Moscow, Russia, with 3+ years of experience in building end-to-end data solutions.
 I specialize in transforming raw data into actionable insights through advanced analytics, interactive dashboards, and automated reporting systems.

 ## 🚀 Skills